English

 env_passthrough, env_prefix |

-Fleet validates every role at discovery time and refuses bad ones out loud: a role that declares a tool the fleet does not offer, a change role with empty triggers, a code role without a fenced code block.
+Fleet validates every role at discovery time and refuses bad ones out loud: a role that declares a tool the fleet does not offer, a change role with empty triggers, a body that references change_file without fanning out over changed files.
 Misconfiguration fails at poll time, not silently at 3 a.m.

 Triggers: on change and on schedule